gromacs/gromacs/docs/gmxapi/index.rst

 Complete documentation for the *gmxapi* Python package is part of the |Gromacs| `manual <http://manual.gromacs.org/current/>`_ since *gmxapi* version 0.1.
-Other releases can also be found at `GitHub <https://www.github.com/kassonlab/gmxapi>`_.
+Older releases can also be found at `GitHub <https://www.github.com/kassonlab/gmxapi>`_.
+Pre-release documentation may be found at https://manual.gromacs.org/nightly/gmxapi/.

 .. seealso::